daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## Day 12: June 25, 2017

+**Today's Progress**: I thought indexOf() was going to be easy but this algorithm challenge is tricky!
+I might mix up solving this with working on something else.
+Reading around hasn't helped so far.

+**Thoughts:** Had a week off due to chaotic life but back online and onboard.

 ### Day 11: June 19, 2017

 **Today's Progress**: Was happily chugging through algorithm challenges and now hit a stinker!
 Can't get my head around sub arrays.